Partial Sums

 But Σ can do more powerful things than that!

-And you don't have to use n.
-Here we use i and sum up i × (i+1), going from 1 to 3:
+And we can use other letters, here we use i and sum up i × (i+1), going from 1 to 3:

-And you can start and end with any number.
+And we can start and end with any number.
 Here we go from 3 to 5:

 Properties

-Partial Sums have some useful properties that can help you.
+Partial Sums have some useful properties that can help us do the calculations.

 Multiplying by a Constant Property

-Say you have something you want to sum up, let's call it ak
+Say we have something we want to sum up, let's call it ak

 ak could be k2, or k(k-7)+2, or ... anything really